States of Consciousness: Understanding the Mind’s Many Realms

 Another fascinating aspect is the role of the brain’s default mode network (DMN).
 This network is active when a person is not focused on the external environment, such as during daydreaming or meditation.
 The DMN is linked to self-reflection and internal thought processes, highlighting

 The exploration of states of consciousness also intersects with philosophical inquiries about the nature of the self.
-Practically speaking, such questions remain unresolved, yet they drive ongoing research into the neural correlates of consciousness.
+Such questions remain unresolved, yet they drive ongoing research into the neural correlates of consciousness.
 If consciousness is tied to specific brain states, does this mean it is merely an emergent property of neural activity?
 Or could it transcend the physical, as some theories suggest?
 Advances in artificial intelligence and virtual reality may soon allow scientists to simulate or study altered states in controlled environments, offering new insights into how the brain constructs reality.